-- 1. Remove the four screws securing on the power supply. - 2.
-Pull up the power supply handle and press the retaining clip on the right side of the power supply along the direction of the arrow.
-At the same time, pull out the power supply by using its handle. - Insert the replacement power supply firmly into the chassis.
+- 1. Press the retaining clip on the right side of the power supply along the direction of the arrow. - 2.
+Pull up the power supply handle at the same time and pull out the power supply. - Insert the replacement power supply firmly into the chassis.
 Connect the AC power cord to the replacement power supply.